hapi-swagger/hapi-swagger/README.md

 </pre>

 ### Thanks
-I would like to thank [Brandwatch](http://www.brandwatch.com/) who allow me to open this code up as part of the work on this plugin was done during a contact with them.
+I would like to thank [Brandwatch](http://www.brandwatch.com/) who allow me to open this code up as part of the work on this plugin was done during a contract with them.

 ### Contributors
 * Joshua McGinnis (https://github.com/joshua-mcginnis)